austinschoolofgamedesign/hub-world/README.md

 ### Phase 1

 In the beginning, the focus of *ASGD* is to collect and organize a large body of high quality game design resources.
-This will be done through making partnerships with both professional and amateur game designers willing to contribute their thoughts and processes to *ASGD*'s open sourced resources.
+This will be done through making partnerships with both professional and amateur game designers willing to contribute their thoughts and processes to *ASGD*'s open sourced repository.

 You know how it is... it's an open source project!